Aerial view of Katmandu

 How domestic flights are booked

-When a booking is made, you are allocated to the airlines passenger departure list for that day and then allocated a flight based on when you booked.
-The first person to book KTM-Lukla on any date will be on Flight one.
-The further down the list of bookings you are the higher your flight number will be.
+When a booking is made, we are allocated to the airline’s passenger departure list for that day and then allocated a flight based on when we booked.
+The further down the list of bookings we are, the later our flight will be.

-All of our trips to the Everest region, including trips to climb Island Peak or Mera Peak ,start with a short internal flight to Lukla Airport from Kathmandu.
+All of our trips to the Everest region, including trips to climb Island Peak or Mera Peak, start and end with a short internal flight to Lukla Airport from Kathmandu.
 Lukla is situated at 2800m and the airport can be shut down by adverse weather conditions.

 All our trips via Lukla are designed to allow great acclimatisation to ensure the very best chance of success and include a day back in Kathmandu as a contingency in case flights to or from Lukla are delayed.
 In recent years more and more flights to and from Lukla are subject to delays because of bad weather.

-• Book further days in Kathmandu as contingency days so that if your flight is delayed you will not miss your flight.
-We can add extra nights at a cost of £50 pp/$65pp.
+· Book further days in Kathmandu as contingency days so that if your flight is delayed you will not miss your flight.
+We can arrange extra nights for you at the post-trek hotel

-• Be prepared to pay for the cost of a helicopter flight from Lukla.
-Helicopters can fly in bad weather and so are not subject to delays.
-Depending on the number in the helicopter this may cost from $300 to $500 per person.
+· Be prepared to pay for the cost of a helicopter flight to or from Lukla.
+Helicopters can fly in bad weather and so are not subject to as many delays, although they still cannot operate in severe weather.
+Depending on the number of people in the helicopter, this may cost from $300 to $500 pp.

 Outward bound delays: day one

-If your flight is delayed we will arrange transport back to your hotel and will cover the hotel cost and the cost of the transfers.
-The cost of any further additional hotel nights will be at your expense and should be recovered from your travel insurers.
+If your flight is delayed, we will arrange transport back to your hotel and will cover the hotel cost and the cost of the transfers.
+(NB.
+Hotel costs are not covered for trekkers who have booked a trek-only option)

 Outward bound delays: day two